 The main raw material that the Company purchases are wafers.
-For the past two years and as of the first quarter of year 2022, the proportion of purchases from Company B was over 70% and the purchase amount from Company B is growing as Company sales growth.
+For the past two years and as of the first quarter of year 2023, the proportion of purchases from Company B was approximately 70% and the purchase amount from Company B is growing as Company sales growth.
 There is no change to the established long-term and stable purchase relationship with Company B as it is one of the largest wafer foundries in the world and possesses an advanced manufacturing technology and a favorable lead time schedule.
-Since late 2020, there was a shortage of the global semiconductor capacity.
 To obtain extra wafer capacity, our engineering teams worked hard to re-design and re-qualify high volume products for different FABs.
-As a result, many important products are capable of being manufactured in multiple FABs which significantly mitigates the potential shortage risk.
+As a result, many important products are capable of being manufactured in multiple FABs.